michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 - n: the speech act of objecting
 - n: (law) a procedure whereby a party to a suit says that a particular line of questioning or a particular witness or a piece of evidence or other matter is improper and should not be continued and asks the court to rule on its impropriety or illegality
 ### Family
+- objection: objectionable, objections+
-objection: objectionable, objections+;object: objected, objectify, objecting, objection, objector, objects;objectification: objectifications;objectify: objectification, objectified, objectifies, objectifying;objectionable: objectionableness, objectionably, unobjectionable;objector: objectors;unobjectionable: unobjectionably
+- object: objected, objectify, objecting, objection, objector, objects
+- objectification: objectifications
+- objectify: objectification, objectified, objectifies, objectifying
+- objectionable: objectionableness, objectionably, unobjectionable
+- objector: objectors
+- unobjectionable: unobjectionably
 ### Examples
 - And now, a year later, the Islamic center is still tied up in traffic-pattern objections and subdivision squabbles.
 - Does that mean your primary objection is no longer to the “chaos, poor behavior and pretty rough playing that the other kids are accustomed to?”